 “Lent Is Here to Throw Us Off Again: Finding healing in repetition, community, and art” by W. David O. Taylor: An excellent introduction to Lent, addressing unselfing, dying a good death, opening up vacant space, and praying with the eyes.
 This Christianity Today article is adapted from the foreword Taylor wrote for artist James B. Janknegt’s new book, Lenten Meditations, which features forty of Janknegt’s paintings on the parables of Jesus, along with written reflections.
 Artists like Janknegt, Taylor writes, “fix before us an image of a world broken by our own doing, but not abandoned by God.
 They question our habits of sight.
 They arrest our attention.
 See this image.
 See it for the first time, again.
 See what has become hidden and distorted.
 See the neglected things.
 See the small but good things.
 It is in this way that artists can rescue us from what the poet Samuel Taylor Coleridge calls the ‘film of familiarity’ and the ‘lethargy of custom.’”

 Stations of the Cross in Washington, DC: This Lent, Dr. Aaron Rosen and the Rev. Dr. Catriona Laing of the Church of the Epiphany have organized a combination pilgrimage and art exhibition, featuring works located throughout Washington, DC, in places both sacred and secular.
 Mostly contemporary, some newly commissioned, the works include George Segal’s Depression Bread Line, the Vietnam Women’s Memorial by Glenna Goodacre, Barnett Newman’s Stations cycle at the National Gallery of Art, a video installation at First Congregational United Church of Christ by Leni Diner Dothan, and more.
-Participants can follow the stations by downloading the iPhone app “Alight: Art and the Sacred,” which offers maps and audio commentary (my friend Peggy Parker is a contributor!).
-(If you don’t have an iPhone, you can view the maps and listen to the commentary through a browser by following the primary link above.)
+Participants can follow the stations by downloading the app “Alight: Art and the Sacred,” which offers maps and audio commentary (my friend Peggy Parker is a contributor!).
+(If you don’t have a smartphone, you can view the maps and listen to the commentary through a browser by following the primary link above.)
 Also check out the accompanying devotional guide.